Stirling-Tools/Stirling-Tools.github.io/scripts/processor-docs/README.md

 - `DocumentationPipelines.stories.tsx` uses the Ingestion PR's real setup components, removes Retention from the capture catalogue, and supplies ready AI capability responses.
 Use it for the gallery and template modal captures.
-- `DocumentationFlow.stories.tsx` supplies example sources and pipelines to the real PipelineBuilder through story-level MSW handlers: a supplier intake pipeline with document-type routing, and the "Compress incoming invoices" pipeline from Create your first pipeline. `capture-flow.mjs` captures its three images; copy it to the app's `frontend/editor` and run it with the docs `static/img/processor` path while Storybook serves on port 6006.
+- `DocumentationFlow.stories.tsx` supplies example sources and the "Compress incoming invoices" pipeline from Create your first pipeline to the real PipelineBuilder through story-level MSW handlers. `capture-flow.mjs` captures its two images; copy it to the app's `frontend/editor` and run it with the docs `static/img/processor` path while Storybook serves on port 6006.
+- `DocumentationHome.stories.tsx` renders the real Processor home flow with five example sources and their 24-hour counts, passed through the component's `dataOverride` prop. `capture-home.mjs` records `processor-home.gif` on a fake clock and needs `ffmpeg` on PATH; run it the same way.
 - `DocumentationAiSettings.stories.tsx` renders the real AI settings section with Stirling Cloud AI selected on a linked server. `capture-ai-settings.mjs` clips its Connection card to `static/img/ai/connection-modes.png`; run it the same way